Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Key Takeaways

-• Hydroquinone absorbs into your blood at high levels—skip it completely
+• Hydroquinone absorbs into blood at high levels—skip it completely

 • Topical turmeric and kojic acid are safe brightening options